 Similar to a cash back card, this card can be used for any Home Depot purchase online or in store, and you can manage your account online or with a mobile app.

 The card’s best feature is its variety of special financing options.
 Currently, Home Depot is offering an introductory 0% APR for all purchases of $299 or more if you pay them off within six months.
 The annual percentage rate (APR) is a variable 17.99% to 26.99%, based on creditworthiness.
-There is no monthly fee.
+There is no annual fee.

 The Home Depot also offers cardholders up to 24 months of interest-free financing during special promotions throughout the year.
 These promotions apply to rotating categories such as roofing supplies or kitchen cabinets.